Common Sink Problems & Solutions

 - Prior to positioning the drain strainer, you want to apply plumber putty around the strainer.
 Using a towel, remove all of the excess plumber putty.
 You want to ensure the drain strainer is fixed firmly.
 To make sure it is properly sealed, apply a thin silicone layer on the basin’s edge.
 Remember to double check that all connections and water lines are tight.
 If you have a dishwasher, reinstall the dishwasher drain.
 Finally, the last step is to turn on the water supply lines, or the water line to your home and verify that your newly installed sink is working properly, without leaks.

-If you have a business or home in the Phoenix Valley we offer sink repair and drain cleaning services in all areas of the Phoenix Valley.
-The cities we service include: Phoenix, Mesa, Chandler, Scottsdale, Glendale, Gilbert, Tempe, and any other area in the greater Phoenix metro area.
+If you have a business or home in the Phoenix, Arizona Valley we offer sink repair and drain cleaning services in all areas of the Metropolitan area.
+We offer sink repair and replacement in: Phoenix, Mesa, Chandler, Scottsdale, Glendale, Gilbert, Tempe, and any other area in the greater Phoenix metro area.
 When your sink gets clogged or you need sink repair make one call, to One Call Plumbing Services.
 We offer prompt service, detailed inspections, affordable repair rates, and complete customer satisfaction.
 We also offer discounts for services for both seniors and veterans.
 Call today for help with your sink!